Jake-loranger/alpha-rewards/README.md

 ```

 ## Output
-The script will output the total amount of USDC received by the target receiver from the ALPHA address, in ALGO units.
+The script will output the total amount of USDC received by the target receiver from Alpha Arcade's distribution address.

 ## Notes
 - Ensure the `TARGET_RECEIVER` environment variable is set correctly.